 A 19th-century Greek Revival mansion in a majestic setting on a hill 2½ miles southeast of the city holds the only museum of American decorative arts outside the United States.
-Rooms are furnished in historical styles, such as a 17th-century keeping room from Massachusetts and a richly red New Orleans bedroom from the 1860s.
-Other galleries explore historical themes (the settlement of the West, the Civil War) or contain rugs and quilts, porcelain, and Shaker objects; a separate building is devoted to folk art.
+Rooms are furnished in historical styles, such as the 17th-century Conkey's Tavern, the beautifully elegant Greek Revival room, and the lavish, richly red New Orleans bedroom from the 1860s.
+Other galleries explore historical themes (the settlement of the West, the Civil War) or contain a large collecion of quilts, as well as porcelain and Shaker objects; a separate building is devoted to folk art, including a fine collection of decoy wildfowl.
 The parkland includes a reproduction of George Washington's garden at Mount Vernon.
-Take a bus headed to the University of Bath and get off at the Avenue, where signs point to the museum, half a mile away.
+Take a bus headed to the University of Bath and get off at the Avenue where signs point to the museum, half a mile away.
 The City Sightseeing bus also drops off here.